News from the Kauai Community Cat Program

 Aloha!

-I will mention that all donations to KCCP are tax deductible.
+All donations are tax deductible!
+Every dollar donated is used on our kitties.
 There are multiple ways you can donate.

 You may donate directly to KCCP by one of three methods: